intoinside/KickAssemblerToDoxygen/README.md

 * .assert
 * .asserterror
 * .filenamespace
-* .importonve
+* .importonce
 * .import

-After removing all these stuff, it removes all body between curly brackets.
+After removing all these stuff, it removes all bodies between curly brackets.

-Next step is to remove initia dot from keywords and then add a semicolon at the end of every label declaration.
+Next step is to remove initial dot from keywords and then add a semicolon at the end of every label declaration.

 This sequence is repeated for every file specificated as argument and edited file are saved in output folder.